 They can be shaped as small trees by training to a single trunk, which is what I have now done with my new one, due to pure laziness, after years of cutting back very heavily in late winter so that the shrub would stay around 3m in height.
 I am not sure how high it will go left unpruned - apparently they sometimes can get to 12m!
 Anyway, at the moment it fits in well to my semitropical-style garden, and its large veined leaves provide welcome background greenery in every season.
 Tibouchina can be grown in many tasteful planting schemes of pinks, white, blues and other purples, such as with Camellia sasanqua, crepe myrtles, Salvia (especially some of the tall-growing autumn-flowering ones) , and Brugmansia.
 True drama can be achieved by pairing the purple flowers with some of the brilliant orange or red blooms of autumn, such as Canna and Dahlia, the bird-like blooms of Strelitzia or red Pentas.
 They also look stunning grown against a background of autumn-colouring trees or near autumn-berrying trees or shrubs.
 Tibouchina flowers are also striking when paired with the foliage of red Iresine herbstii 'Brilliantissima', which glows like exotic cellophane, or the burgundy chenille tassels of annual Amaranthus caudatus, which achieves shrub-like stature by autumn.

-These plants may be difficult to establish in areas with very frosty winters, unless given protection in their early years.
+These plants may be difficult to establish in areas with very frosty winters, unless given protection in their early years and/or planted against a sunny wall.
 They enjoy a sunny position, and like a soil with organic matter incorporated in at the time of planting.
 Regular moisture will help them to establish - after a while, they are fairly drought tolerant.
 Pruning will depend on whether you want a shrub or tree shape - but even if you are training your Tibouchina into a tree, light pruning of the spent flower-heads will be beneficial.
 They can be propagated by cuttings in late spring and summer.